Hong Kong police raid pro-democracy Stand News outlet, arrest six | Law-Order

 Stand News, set up in 2014 as a non-profit, is the most prominent remaining pro-democracy publication in Hong Kong after a national security investigation this year led to the closure of jailed tycoon Jimmy Lai's Apple Daily tabloid.
 The raid raises more concerns about press freedom in the former British colony, which returned to Chinese rule in 1997 with the promise that a wide range of individual rights would be protected, media advocacy groups said.

-Police said in a statement they had a warrant authorizing them "to search and seize relevant journalistic materials".
-"Over 200 uniformed and plainclothes police officers have been deployed," the police said.
+Police said in a statement they had a warrant authorizing them to "seize relevant journalistic materials".
+"Over 200 uniformed and plainclothes police officers have been deployed," police said.

+Police also said they had arrested three men and three women, aged 34-73, for "conspiracy to publish seditious publications".
+Police did not identify them.
+Media said the six arrested were former Stand News board members: former democratic legislator Margaret Ng, pop singer Denise Ho, Chow Tat-chi, and Christine Fang.
+Also arrested were former chief editor Chung Pui-kuen and acting chief editor Patrick Lam.

 In June, hundreds of police raided the Apple Daily, arresting executives for alleged "collusion with a foreign country".
 The newspaper shut down after police froze its assets.
 On Tuesday, prosecutors filed an additional "seditious publications" charge against Lai and six other former Apple Daily staff.

 Police had not disclosed which Apple Daily or Stand News articles they considered seditious.
-The Stand News charter states that it shall be independent, autonomous, and committed to safeguarding Hong Kong's core values of "democracy, human rights, rule of law and justice".
+The Stand News charter states that it shall be independent and committed to safeguarding core values of "democracy, human rights, rule of law and justice".

 After the Apple Daily raid, Stand News said it would stop accepting donations from readers and had taken down commentaries from its platform to protect supporters, authors and editorial staff, adding that "speech crimes" had come to Hong Kong.
-Stand News also said at the time that senior barrister and former democratic legislator Margaret Ng, pop singer Denise Ho and four others resigned from its board, with two founding directors, Tony Tsoi and former chief editor Chung Pui-Kuen, remaining.
+In May, pro-Beijing newspaper Ta Kung Pao criticized Stand News for an article comparing the Hong Kong protests with Northern Ireland's conflict, saying it incited terrorism.
+The Stand News article was taken down.

+Global Times, a nationalistic tabloid published by the Communist Party's official People's Daily quoted in November Lau Siu-kai, vice-president of the Chinese Association of Hong Kong and Macau Studies, a semi-official think tank, saying "Stand News will come to an end" as "the survival room" for anti-government outlets was shrinking.
+Earlier this year, the government has also embarked on a major overhaul of public broadcaster RTHK and rejected the visa renewal of a foreign journalist.
+Authorities have said they are considering "fake news" legislation.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)